Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 It is now available as a bundle of 2 drivers:

-- ncr53c8xx generic driver that supports all the SYM53C8XX family including the earliest 810 rev. 1, the latest 896 (2 channel LVD SCSI controller) and the new 895A (1 channel LVD SCSI controller).
+- ncr53c8xx generic driver that supports all the woke SYM53C8XX family including the woke earliest 810 rev. 1, the woke latest 896 (2 channel LVD SCSI controller) and the woke new 895A (1 channel LVD SCSI controller).
 - sym53c8xx enhanced driver (a.k.a.
 896 drivers) that drops support of oldest
-  chips in order to gain advantage of new features, as LOAD/STORE instructions available since the 810A and hardware phase mismatch available with the 896 and the 895A.
+  chips in order to gain advantage of new features, as LOAD/STORE instructions available since the woke 810A and hardware phase mismatch available with the 896 and the woke 895A.

-You can find technical information about the NCR 8xx family in the PCI-HOWTO written by Michael Will and in the SCSI-HOWTO written by Drew Eckhardt.
+You can find technical information about the woke NCR 8xx family in the PCI-HOWTO written by Michael Will and in the woke SCSI-HOWTO written by Drew Eckhardt.

 Information about new chips is available at LSILOGIC web server: